Why are Back to School Math Diagnostic Assessments Important?

 - Kristy Johnson

-1. Relationships: Most importantly, in all things we do in the classroom, our goal is to build relationships with our students, their parents, and any support staff that will also benefit the students.
+Most importantly, in all things we do in the classroom, our goal is to build relationships with our students, their parents, and any support staff that will also benefit the students.
+Before we even look at any data, we need the students to know we care about them and what they know.
+These assessments help students know that we genuinely want to learn about their background knowledge.
+Allowing students to understand that we can help them learn and fill in gaps builds a trusting relationship from the start of the year.

-Early support and conversations allows us to build trust with each student, as we track their progress throughout the year.
+When we start assessments early, we are able to tailor feedback to students early on and discuss goals for the year.
+This early support and conversation allow us to build trust with each student, as we track their progress throughout the year.

-2. Measure Gaps, Loss, or Gains: Assuming we have some kind of data from the end of last school year, we are able to compare the two to see if there was a significant “summer slide”.
-However, if those are not available, we are still able to see where our student currently is to move forward.
+In a perfect world, we would have some kind of data from the end of last school year and would be able to compare the two to see if there was a significant “summer slide".
+However, oftentimes that may not be available.
+By using a beginning-of-the-year assessment, we are still able to see where our students currently are and can use this data to move forward.

-If we have previous data, we are able to see how the student’s retention is over the long break, as well as if they continued review and are showing growth.
+If we have previous data, we are able to see how the student’s retention is over the long break and if they are showing growth.

 If we don’t have previous data, we can still see what gaps they have that will need extra review and support going forward.

-5. Inform Instruction: Finally, now that we have given the math diagnostic assessments and went through the data, we are able to use it to tailor our instruction and reach our students where they are.
+Finally, now that we have given the math diagnostic assessments and gone through the data, we are able to use it to tailor our instruction and reach our students where they are.
+Here are some of my favorite ways to use the data!

 This assessment also helps us differentiate for our small groups.
 When we meet with students, we are able to group them based on gaps and address misconceptions directly.